daniel-milchev/caesar-calendar-puzzle/README.md

 A digital twist on the legendary **Caesar’s Calendar puzzle**!
 Fit funky-shaped blocks onto the board and reveal the correct **month, day, and weekday**.
-It’s like Tetris met a calendar… with a bit of Roman flair. 🏛️
+It’s like Tetris met a calendar. 🤸

 ---

 ## 🕹️ How to Play
-1. Pick a date (month, day, weekday).
+1. Play daily.
 2. Use the puzzle pieces to cover all the other numbers.
 3. If you’ve arranged them right — your chosen date will shine through.